-Dr. Noraian‘s staff has experience dealing with many different insurance companies.
+Dr. Noraian‘s team has experience dealing with many different insurance companies.
 Over the years, each company may offer many different dental and medical plans which may change benefits, co-pays, and deductibles many times throughout the year.
-Dr. Noraian‘s staff does its best to provide you with accurate coverage estimates based on information available to them.
+Dr. Noraian‘s team does its best to provide you with accurate coverage estimates based on information available to them.
 At times, it is almost impossible to accurately estimate a patient’s level of coverage or insurance co-payment.
 Many insurance companies will not give out fees until after the medical staff completes the treatment.
 Dealing with these companies can be difficult and time consuming.
-As a courtesy, Dr. Noraian‘s staff asks that you keep them informed of any changes to your insurance.
+As a courtesy, Dr. Noraian‘s team asks that you keep them informed of any changes to your insurance.
 It is important that all information about you and your insurance is current.

 Further, most dental insurance policies are limited and often only pay for a portion of the procedure(s).

 Dr. Noraian prides himself on being able to control your healthcare costs.
 Over the years he has added many procedures and technologies to reduce cost, discomfort and time away from work.
 To continue to offer the latest in proven periodontal and dental implant therapies, Dr. Noraian asks that you pay for treatment in full at the time of service and his team will submit a claim to your insurance carrier on your behalf with a request to make the payment directly to you.
 Despite these efforts, insurance carriers may erroneously remit the payment to Dr. Noraian‘s office and they will need to issue you a check to refund the overpayment on your account.